DiegoSalazar/color_adjuster/README.md

 status.contrasting_color # => "#ff9999"
 ```

 You can also pass in an amount to darken/lighten by.
 For `darken_color` lower is darker.
-For `lighten_color` higher is lighter:
+For `lighten_color` higher is lighter.
+The defaults are 0.3 and 0.4, respectively:

 ```ruby
 status.darken_color 0.6  # => "#990000"